bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/provider/index.md

 sidebar_position: 3
 ---

-# Bitwarden as a Passkey Provider (PP)
+# Bitwarden as a Passkey Provider

-Bitwarden can act as a Passkey Provider (PP) to generate and store passkeys for other applications.
-These can stored in either your personal vault or in an organization vault, just like regular passwords.
-This means Bitwarden supports sharing passkeys with other users in your organization by default.
+This section provides an in-depth look at Bitwarden's implementation for providing passkeys to other applications.